-You can’t drive, see or do it all but there are some experiences every car lover should have at least once.
-Whether you’re into classic American muscle cars or late-model Japanese roadsters, here are 20 things you should do before kicking the bucket.
+You can’t drive, see or do it all but there are some experiences every car lover should have at least once - and in the light of the pandemic, we reckon it's even more important.
+Whether you’re into classic American muscle cars or late-model Japanese roadsters, here are 20 things you should do before kicking the bucket:

 Drive on the unrestricted sections of the Autobahn

 The unrestricted sections of Germany’s Autobahn are the only roads in the world on which enthusiasts can legally drive at any speed they want.
 Seeing a sign that indicates your destination is 200 kilometers away and knowing that how quickly you get there is entirely up to you and your car is a unique feeling.

 Driving a car at – or near – its top speed is an experience you’ll never forget.
 Act fast: the German government recently proposed enforcing a speed limit on the entire Autobahn network to keep CO2 emissions in check.

 Driving a mighty V12-powered car is one of the most memorable experiences you can have as a car enthusiast.
 From the sound of the 12 pistons screaming away to the engine’s response when you mash the throttle, it makes even a V8 seem tame in comparison.

 We recommend one of Lamborghini’s naturally-aspirated V12s to get the most authentic experience but even a twin-turbocharged unit like the 6.6-liter in the BMW M760i doesn’t disappoint at all.
 The V12 is a dying breed, so make the most of them while you can.